Aims and objectives

 - Screening programmes are invaluable in the early detection certain illness.
 Please take advantage of them.

 We try to provide the best possible service to our patients and will always welcome your views or suggestions for further improvements.

 We realise that there may be occasions when our service to you falls short of our customary standard.
-If you have a complaint or concern about the service you have received from the doctors or any of the staff working in Langport Surgery please let the Practice Manager know.
+If you have a complaint or concern about the service you have received from the doctors or any of the staff working in Langport Surgery please let the Operations Manager know.